senthilvsh/saffron/README.md

 writeln("Saffron is awesome!");
 ```

 The above program writes a string to the console.
-The `writeln` is a standard library function.
+The `writeln()` function is a standard library function
+that prints a given value to the console.

 ### 2. Variables

 ```
 var message:str;

-message = "Saffron is awesome!"
+message = "Saffron is awesome!";

 writeln(message);
 ```